 You know that when people think of Scotland’s capital city, witches and ghosts seem to come to mind more than books.
 Yet Edinburgh’s literary history is even richer and more extensive than its mythological lore.

 From Sir Walter Scott to J.K.
 Rowling, many of the world’s most influential writers have lived and worked in this city.
-Edinburgh was even designated a UNESCO City of Literature in 2004!
+UNESCO even designated Edinburgh City of Literature in 2004!

-This one-day in Edinburgh itinerary will take you through some of the most important landmarks of Edinburgh’s literary heritage, and give you a great introduction to the city in the process.
+This literary tour of Edinburgh in one day will take you through some of the most important landmarks of Edinburgh’s literary heritage, and give you a great introduction to the city in the process.
 In a pinch, you could even do it on a day trip to Edinburgh from London (there are some early-morning flights that will get you here in time).

 To see literary Edinburgh in one day, your route begins at 17 Heriot Row, in Edinburgh’s Georgian New Town.